Propose a Project

 What are the considerations that influence the NFB’s programming decisions?

-We are looking for projects that break ground in both form and content.
-Projects can be documentaries, animated films or interactive works (including VR projects, mobile content, or immersive and participatory experiences).
+We are looking for projects that break ground in both form and content within both documentary and animation.
 We care deeply about the concept of the auteur, the craft of storytelling, experimentation, artistic excellence and innovation.
 We’re open to trying new things, exploring possibilities and taking risks.

 In our early discussions with creators, we’re looking to see if the project fits with the objectives of the NFB and of the studio it was submitted to.
 To maintain balance across the entire organization and within our studios, programming decisions hinge around (but are not limited to) the following considerations: